root-project/web/manual/root_classes_data_types_and_global_variables/index.md

    The ROOT base class [TObject](https://root.cern/doc/master/classTObject.html) is the mother of all ROOT objects, → see [TObject - the ROOT base class](#tobject---the-root-base-class).

 -   **Containers** <br>
    Containers correspond to collections.
-A collection is a group of related objects that provide a flexible alternative to arrays, lists and trees. → See [ROOT collections]({{ '/manual/root_collections' | relative_url }}).
+A collection is a group of related objects that provide a flexible alternative to arrays, lists and trees, → see [ROOT collections]({{ '/manual/root_collections' | relative_url }}).

 ### TObject - the ROOT base class